simonemberton/Introduction_to_Creative_Coding/Week_17/Week_17.md

 let delay, reverb; // our effects.
 ```

 Now, in our Particle constructor.
 Let's add some code so that randomly pick a note from the note array.
-We're going to make a MonoSynth, which is an oscillator whose amplitude is controlled by an envelope, just as we made in the previous task, but it's packaged up nicely for us.
+We're going to make a MonoSynth, which is an oscillator whose amplitude is controlled by an envelope, and it's packaged up nicely for us in a single object.

 ```javascript
 constructor(startX, startY, startMass){